HL7/davinci-crd/input/pagecontent/hooks.md

 *  Whether authorization is required
 *  Recommended alternative therapies
 *  Best practices associated with the planned therapy that are expected to be adhered to
-*  Forms and documentation for retention within the EHR
+*  Forms and documentation for retention within the CRD client
 *  Forms and documentation that must be provided with a prior authorization request
 *  Forms and documentation that must be included with a claim submission